Interactive Demo

 = q × scale // dequantized (lossy)

 For the Vision Transformer and GPT, attention scores are quantized before softmax.
-The Shift toggle exploits softmax's shift invariance: softmax(z + c) = softmax(z).
-Subtracting the mean centers values around zero, yielding a much tighter fit for symmetric quantization.
-Toggle it off to see the difference - especially visible in the GPT's generated text at low bit-widths.
+The Shift toggle uses softmax's shift invariance, softmax(z + c) = softmax(z): subtracting the mean centers values around zero for a tighter fit.
+Toggle it off to see the difference, clearest in the GPT's text at low bit-widths.

 ETH Zürich · Integrated Systems Laboratory · Semester Project